 Check any state or territory licences you may require to use a name or conduct a particular type of business in your state or territory.
 For more information go to Business Licence Information Service.

-Do I need an ABN number before applying for a business name?
+Do I need an ABN before applying for a business name?

+Yes.
 The individual or entity you are seeking to register a business name for must first have an ABN or an ABN application reference number before they can apply for a business name.
+While the business name will be reserved on the ASIC register, the business name will not be considered "registered" until your ABN application is approved and an ABN granted.

 How can I update the details of my business name?

-You will need to go to www.asicconnect.asic.gov.au website and register yourself as a user and then link your business name to your login using the "Link a Business Name" function on the right hand side of the web page once you have logged in.
+You will need to go to the ASIC Connect website and register yourself as a user and then link your business name to your login using the "Link a Business Name" function on the right hand side of the web page once you have logged in.

 Once you have linked your business name to your login just follow the prompts to make any required changes.